-Regular Boilers are often found in older Southend homes they utilise a water cylinder, a cold water storage cistern and a feed expansion tank.
-Because of all these working parts, regular boiler repairs can at times, be more involved than combi or system boiler repairs.
+Regular Boilers are often found in older Southend homes.
+They utilise a water cylinder, a cold water storage cistern and a feed expansion tank.
+Because of all these working parts, regular boiler repairs can, at times, be more involved than combi or system boiler repairs.

 Combi Boilers are often found in smaller properties or in homes where space is restricted.
 They don’t need a pump or cylinder as hot water is heated on demand as water flows through the internal heating element.
 Combi Boiler repairs are generally the most simple.

 System boilers heat and store hot water in a pressurised cylinder which then supplies taps and radiators.
 Popular in homes with multiple bathrooms.
-Most working parts are built into the boiler, which is easily replaced if they fail.
+Most working parts are built into the boiler, which is easily changed if they fail.

 Typical Boiler Faults

 Boilers are very hard-working appliances.
 The older they get, the more prone to failure they are.
 Luckily boiler manufacturers have made the internal components easily interchangeable, so a qualified engineer can change a faulty part when it fails.